John Day Building: 1.02

 While most of her research activities were based in Central Europe, she also participated in internships on the Canary Islands and in Namibia.
 During her research on the Namibian Bottlenose dolphin (Tursiops truncatus), she discovered her fascination for Southern Africa.

-In 2017 she joined the Black Sparrowhawk team at the FitzPatrick Institute of African Ornithology as a PhD student under the supervision of Dr Arjun Amar and Dr Petra Sumasgutner.
+In 2017 she joined the Black Sparrowhawk team at the FitzPatrick Institute of African Ornithology as a PhD student under the supervision of A/Prof Arjun Amar and Dr Petra Sumasgutner.
 The Black sparrowhawk (Accipiter melanoleucus) is a plumage polymorphic raptor species inhabiting the Cape peninsula.
 Carina‘s PhD will focus on the reasons for the colour-polymorphism maintenance, especially on the eco-immunological, physiological and environmental mechanisms involved.

 Nebel C., Gamauf A., Haring E., Segelbacher G., Villers A. and Zachos F. E. (2015) Mitochondrial DNA analysis reveals Holarctic homogeneity and a distinct Mediterranean lineage in the Golden eagle (Aquila chrysaetos).
 Biological Journal of the Linnean Society 116(2):328-340.
 DOI: 10.1111/bij.12583